-- Written by DENNIS PRAGER, Orthodoxy Today
+- Contributed by DENNIS PRAGER, Orthodoxy Today DENNIS PRAGER, Orthodoxy Today

 When Judaism demanded that all sexual activity be channeled into marriage, it changed the world.
 The Torah's prohibition of non-marital sex quite simply made the creation of Western civilization possible.
 Societies that did not place boundaries around sexuality were stymied in their development.
 The subsequent dominance of the Western world can largely be attributed to the sexual revolution initiated by Judaism and later carried forward by Christianity.

 This revolution consisted of forcing the sexual genie into the marital bottle.
 It ensured that sex no longer dominated society, heightened male-female love and sexuality (and thereby almost alone created the possibility of love and eroticism within marriage), and began the arduous task of elevating the status of women.

 It is probably impossible for us, who live thousands of years after Judaism began this process, to perceive the extent to which undisciplined sex can dominate man's life and the life of society.
 Throughout the ancient world, and up to the recent past in many parts of the world, sexuality infused virtually all of society.